Sneakers to stilettos: The most expensive shoes in the world

 While the Nike Air Mag was first launched for public sale in 2011, it was not until 2016 that the popular patented auto-lacing technology was added to the upgrades.
 On being released, about 100 pieces were sold in support of the Michael J. Fox Foundation, of which one pair fetched the above-mentioned price.

-However, these shoes retail for an average of USD 26,000.
+However, these shoes retail for an average of USD 26,000 (INR 21 lakh approx.).
 The kicks reportedly have LED panels that can glow for five hours with the help of the built-in battery.
 Additionally, these become the first rechargeable sneakers from Nike.

 Air Jordan silver shoes